Corey Bailey

 prior to that date.
 This also heralded the “re-introduction” of the 33-1/3 RPM disk

-for consumer use which was now manufactured using a vinyl compound.
-This
+for consumer use and it was manufactured using a vinyl compound.
+This format

-“new” format boasted better fidelity, longer playing times (almost 3 times longer)
+boasted better fidelity, longer playing times (almost 4 times longer) and was

-and was touted as unbreakable compared to its 78 RPM predecessor.
-45 RPM
+touted as unbreakable compared to its 78 RPM predecessor.

-“singles” introduced by the RCA Victor Company in 1949 also incorporated the
+the RCA Victor Company in 1949 also incorporated the microgroove format.

 Platter

-Platter is the driven element in a turntable and the methods of rotating the platter
+The Platter is the driven element in a turntable.
+The methods for rotating the

-vary from direct drive where the platter is part of the motor, to belt drive, to rim
+platter vary from direct drive where the platter is part of the motor, to belt drive, to

-drive where a small motor driven rubber wheel turns the platter from inside the
+rim drive where a small motor-driven rubber wheel turns the platter from inside

 Plinth